 Visitors are welcome at any time.
 We do not have designated visiting hours.
-Two designated support persons may accompany you to the hospital.
+Exceptions will be determined by your provider and the nursing staff based on the patient's needs.
+One designated support person(s) may accompany you to the hospital.

 Note: Visitors with known communicable diseases are not allowed at anytime.